RMIT-Hive-Rocketry/GCS/notes/brainstorming.md

 ## Program Design Ideas

 Have the telemetry data ingested and trimmed at the lowest level possible.
 If you can as much of that on the  driver level that would be ideal.
 Then the telemetry data should be stored in the local database with the timestamp and a collumn for each metric/feature.
 Little to no relations at all.
 It's got to be a performant time series database.
 Also, data should be exported to .csv and cleared from the db on boot.
 The table only needs to store data for one flight at a time.
 Then have FastAPI send all metrics from a simple timestamp query to the front end.
-The web interface should update at like 30-60tps and each re-render should query the server for a list of changes since last update.
+The web interface should update at like 30-60tps and each re-render should query the server cache for a list of changes since last update.
 The front end should be lightweight and offer basic user interaction and a few different views.

 Alternatively, it's worth looking into having the front end run with PHP, laraval and inertiajs while querying straight to db and removing the API level entirely.